JonWLin/jwlin-react/README.md

 ### Express.js
 [Express.js](https://expressjs.com/)
 **TODO**

-### Semantic UI React
+### React Bootstrap

-I decided to use [Semantic UI React](https://react.semantic-ui.com/) after reading [this article](https://medium.com/@Preda/semantic-ui-for-good-looking-looking-elements-5e6645787e99) by [Preda A](https://medium.com/@Preda).
-I admire his work and think the content is always an interesting read.
-Semantic's styling has everything I need and plenty of integration with React which made it an easy choice to use.
+I decided to use [React Bootstrap](https://react-bootstrap.github.io/) because I am familiar with bootstrap css styling from previous projects.
+Therefore using the react version of bootstrap would be less of a headache.
+In addition, it was really easy to install and use with plenty of available support and guides online already.
+Bootstrap is one of the most popular styling frameworks for a reason right?

 ### Babel